 Indication and Important Safety Information for SILIQ (brodalumab) Injection

-who may benefit from injections or pills (systemic therapy) or phototherapy (treatment using ultraviolet light treatment) and
+- who may benefit from injections or pills (systemic therapy) or phototherapy (treatment using ultraviolet light treatment)

 Suicidal thoughts or behavior: Some patients taking SILIQ have had suicidal thoughts or ended their own lives.
 This risk is higher if you have a history of suicidal thoughts or depression.
 It is not known if SILIQ causes these thoughts or actions.
 Get medical help right away if you or a family member notices that you have any of the following symptoms:

 - new or worsening depression, anxiety, or mood problems

 - thoughts of suicide, dying, or hurting yourself

 - attempt to commit suicide, or acting on dangerous impulses